sgonzalez/SwiftCMA/README.md

 ### Dependencies

 The only external dependency is `LAPACK` (for eigendecomposition).
 On macOS, this is fulfilled by the built-in `Accelerate` framework.
-On Linux, you should use the [CLapacke-Linux](https://github.com/indisoluble/CLapacke-Linux) Swift wrapper around `LAPACK`, which is very easy to install using APT.
+On Linux, you should use the [CLapacke-Linux](https://github.com/indisoluble/CLapacke-Linux) Swift wrapper around `LAPACK`.
+If your Linux installation does not have `LAPACK` you can install it with this command: `sudo apt-get install liblapacke-dev`

 ## Citing